 Invite Partners to speak.

-Steve and Oddny have over 20 years experience sharing captivating stories of their work with refugees and internally displaced people.
-They are available for speaking engagements at schools, conferences, churches and other events.
-Please submit a request through the form and we’ll be in touch shortly to let you know their availability.
+Steve has over 20 years experience sharing captivating stories of Partners work with refugees and internally displaced people.
+He is available for speaking engagements at schools, conferences, churches and other events.
+Please submit a request through the form and we’ll be in touch shortly to let you know his availability.